grinnell-cs/csc151-images/_readings/drracket.md

 prereqs: |
-  _This section has no prerequisites._  However, you will find there is a bit of a "chicken and egg problem" for this reading and [the reading that introduces the Racket programming language](../readings/racket-intro.html).
-That is, it is difficult to introduce DrRacket, the environment in which you will develop programs, without first introducing Racket, the language in which you will express those programs.
+  _This section has no prerequisites._  However, you will find there is a bit of a "chicken and egg problem" for this reading and [the reading that introduces the Scheme programming language](../readings/intro-scheme.html).
+That is, it is difficult to introduce DrRacket, the environment in which you will develop programs, without first introducing Scheme, the language in which you will express those programs.
 At the same time, it is difficult to experiment with the language without first understanding the environment.
 In this section, we will emphasize the environment,